 nervous systems.
 This is what sophrology and guided relaxations can help us do.

 What does a Sophrology Session Look Like?

 During a sophrology session you are guided to pay attention to parts of your body whilst you either lie in relaxation or whilst you carry out conscious movements of these body parts, inducing either dynamic or static relaxation.
 With time and practice, you become fully present, fully alive and fully participating in other areas of your life.

 What does a Guided Relaxation Session Look Like?

 Your therapist designs your relaxation according to your needs.
 You will either lie down or be comfortably seated.
-Your therapist then guides you, with your eyes closed, into a state of relaxation in which you will be in an Alpha brainwave frequency of mind.
+Your therapist then guides you, with your eyes closed, into a state of relaxation in which you will be in an Theta brainwave frequency of mind.
 This state heightens imagination, visualization, memory, learning and concentration.
 This state is optimal for programming your subconscious mind in the direction you choose.
 The designed relaxation will be there to help you connect with the qualities within you, that you need in order to move forward.
 This is not the same as hypnosis, as it is YOU who chooses, during the guided relaxation, what to integrate and take back into your normal waking state.